bwrega/karkurator/README.md

 See how does adding and division work - and implement subtraction and multiplication.

+Pr0 tip: actually, it's implemented.
+All you have to do is to uncomment some code.

 ### Change display font

 Change font used for "display" to something that looks like an LCD display.